-(a) variation of the scattering albedo for upstream layer
+(a): Variation of the scattering albedo for upstream layer

-(b) variation of the scattering albedo for downstream layer
+(b): Variation of the scattering albedo for downstream layer

-Fig. 7 Effect of the scattering albedo on the radiative flux distributions $\beta_1 = \beta_2 = 100$ , $\varphi_1 = \varphi_2 = 0.93$
+Fig. 6 Effect of the scattering albedo on the radiative flux distributions $\beta_1 = \beta_2 = 100, \varphi_1 = \varphi_2 = 0.93$ a considerable variation of radiative output at different scattering albedo.
+Besides, It is seen in Fig. 6(b) that a lower scattering albedo for downstream results in a higher radiative heat flux along the burner and also higher radiant output.

-6 CONCLUSION